Washingtonwei/use-case-style-guide/use-case-templates/README.md

       <b>4a.
 Input validation rule violation</b> <br />
       4a1.
 The System alerts the User that an input validation rule is violated and displays the nature and location of the error.<br />
       4a2.
-The User corrects the mistake and returns to step 4 of normal flow.<br />
+The User corrects the mistake and returns to step 4 of the normal flow.<br />
       <b
         >5a.
-The System finds possible duplicates of existing
+The System finds possible duplicates from the existing
-        <em>&lt;whatever&gt;</em></b
+        <em>&lt;whatever&gt;</em>s</b
       ><br />
       5a1.
 The System alerts the User that the <em>&lt;whatever&gt;</em> she is trying to create already exists in the System.<br />
       5a2. <em>&lt;Specify how to handle it here&gt;</em>.<br />
       5a3.
-The User either chooses to correct the mistake and returns to step 4 of normal flow or chooses to terminate the use case.<br />
+The User either chooses to correct the mistake and return to step 4 of the normal flow or chooses to terminate the use case.<br />
     </td>
   </tr>
   <tr>